qcuaeh/molalignlib/README.md

 #### Example 3

-The following command will run the program with a maximum of 2000 trials, biasing with a tolerance of 0.17 Å, iteration, mass weighted distances and repeatable pseudo random numbers:
+The following command will run the program with a maximum of 1000 trials, biasing with a tolerance of 0.17 Å, scale of 1.0 and repeatable pseudo random numbers:

     ./bin/molalign tests/r005/LJ150.xyz -trial 1000  -bias -scale 1.0 -tol 0.17  -test